-"It is a characteristic of God to overcome evil with good.
-Jesus Christ therefore, who himself overcame evil with good, is our true Mother.
-We received our 'Being' from Him and this is where His Maternity starts and with it comes the gentle Protection and Guard of
+It is a characteristic of God to overcome evil with good.

-Love which will never ceases to surround us.
+Jesus Christ therefore, who Himself overcame evil with good, is our true Mother.
+We received our "Being" from Him and this is where His Maternity starts and with it comes the gentle Protection and Guard of Love which will never cease to surround us.